 Cheat Meals.
 Dr. Goglia encourages a cheat meal once a week.
 The first week the cheat meal didn’t affect the scale or my results but during week two I went more all out and the scale the next morning was horrifying.
 In my personal opinion, and what I will be doing from now on, is having a healthy treat/cheat instead of going all out, unless I’m seriously craving something.
 I definitely regretted my decision to have a cheat meal because it slowed down my progress and to me wasn’t worth the meal.
 You live and you learn though, am I right?

 My Results.
 I lost about two pounds a week, which is a healthy weight-loss per week.
-However, I gained about 3 of those pounds back during my cheat meal and then lost them again and am back down the 4 pounds (after 2 days of being back on plan).
-Over all, I was pleased to see the scale moving in the down direction instead of up and the best part is I feel pretty lean.
+However, I gained about 3 of those pounds back during my cheat meal and then lost them again and am back down the 4 pounds (after 2 days of being back on the plan).
+Overall, I was pleased to see the scale moving in the down direction instead of up and the best part is I feel pretty lean.

-Over all this plan is full of healthy, clean, unprocessed foods which I truly believe is the best way to eat.
+Overall this plan is full of healthy, clean, unprocessed foods which I truly believe is the best way to eat.
 It’s worth paying for if you really have no idea where to begin with, portions and what healthy food to eat.
 They are also a really new program so there are some kinks and things they need to work through on their website but other than that it makes things super simple and breaks each meal down in a way that makes it easy to remember what you need to eat.

 Here are a few meals and grocery hauls from the last two weeks.
 Everything I ate was really delish and I even was able to stay on plan (other than higher levels of sodium) while eating at Chipotle and Shophouse!